Home > Licence and Certificates

 to the licence category being endorsed and those topics

-listed in HKAR 66.45 and the associated AMC/IEM.
+listed in HKAR 66.45 and the associated AMC/GM.
 A minimum

 period of practical experience is required on the aircraft